yunguan-wang/Spacia/README.md

 # R interface

-For users who want to directly access the core of Spacia and perform more flexible analyses (we strongly encourage you to do so) , we provide an example R script that showcases the few key steps.
-Please regard the codes in this R script as examples and remember to customize everything according to your needs/datasets.
-This script showcases our suggested pipeline of data processing, and the codes should be self-explanatory.
-Our analysis codes of the prostate Merscope data (Fig. 2) are derived based on this R script.
-The major pre-processing, inference, and post-processing steps shown in this R script are overall consistent with those in `spacia.py`.
+For users who want to directly access the core of Spacia and perform more flexible analyses (we strongly encourage you to do so) , we provide an R interface that showcases the few key steps.
+Please remember to customize the workflow according to your needs/datasets.
+This interface showcases our suggested pipeline of data processing, and the codes should be self-explanatory.
+Our analysis codes of the prostate Merscope data (Fig. 2) are derived based on this workflow.
+The major pre-processing, inference, and post-processing steps shown in this R interface are overall consistent with those in `spacia.py`.
 We expect different SRT technologies to generate data in different formats and vary in quality.
 For maximum performance, we suggest that users perform data pre-processing and thorough quality filtering on their own, then massage the filtered data to the right format to feed into the core of Spacia.

 ## Installation